slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Really great people make you feel that you too can be great.' -- Mark Twain*

+> *'No, that is the great fallacy: the wisdom of old men.
+They do not grow wise.
+They grow careful.' -- Ernest Hemingway*

 > *'He who asks is a fool for five minutes, but he who does not ask remains a fool forever.' -- Chinese proverb*

 How to find mentors?

-> *'Find mentors to help you improve, even virtual mentors as a good book.'*
+Look for the silver medalist.
+He has more availability, and sometimes, a better attitude than «the golden child».

 > *'Don’t follow your mentors; follow your mentors’ mentors.' -- David Leach*

-> *'When looking for a mentor, look for the silver medalist.
-He has more availability, and sometimes, a better attitude than «the golden child».'*

 > *'Your father is your first mentor.'*

 <!--
-> *'Everyone seems to have a clear idea of how other people should lead their lives, but none about his or her own.' -- Paulo Coelho*

-> *'No, that is the great fallacy: the wisdom of old men.
-They do not grow wise.
-They grow careful.' -- Ernest Hemingway*

 I don't have the time to explain the logic behind my wisdom.
 I can only show you the door as my conclusions are avenues you obviously haven't explored.
-It's up to you whether you want to take the blue pill or the red pill.
+It's up to you whether you want to take the blue pill or the red pill. -- crimsonalucard

-> *'Build your Board of Directors.
-Mentors and friends who are achieving on a higher level than you who are willing to call you out on your failures and lift you up for your successes.
-Once you build this infrastructure of support and accountability, your life will radically transform.'*

-> *'Find somebody smarter to teach you, somebody equal to challenge you and somebody less developed that you can teach.'*

-> *'Surround yourself with people who challenge you to be better, not people who are enamored with who you already are.'*
 -->

+You should be a mentor yourself.
 Be [generous](/chapter_2_groups.md#on-rewards-and-generosity) and share your strengths.
 Impact the world.
 When you teach, you do something useful.
 When you do research, most days you don’t.

+> *'One repays a teacher badly if one remains only a pupil.' -- Nietzsche*
 > *'Service to others is the rent you pay for your room here on Earth.' -- Muhammad Ali*

-> *'One repays a teacher badly if one remains only a pupil.' -- Nietzsche*
+> *'A society grows great when old men plant trees whose shade they know they shall never sit in.' -- Greek proverb*

+> *'If you think you're too small to make an impact, try to go to bed with a mosquito in the room.' -- Dalai Lama*

+<!--
 > *'Powerful people give freely, buying influence rather than things.'*

-> *'A society grows great when old men plant trees whose shade they know they shall never sit in.' -- Greek proverb*

-> *'If you think you're too small to make an impact, try to go to bed with a mosquito in the room.'*

-> *'The best way to cheer yourself up is to try to cheer someone else up.' -- Mark Twain*

 > *'Play on people’s need to believe to create a cult-like following.' -- Robert Greene (27th law of power)*

-<!--
+> *'If you are giving back, it’s because you’ve taken too much.'  -- Ricardo Semler*

 the value of getting a coach.
-Spend more time fixing weaknesses than developing strengths!

-the way of man is the way of the gang

-Actually, the last time I saw my uncle, I asked how he could be generous, and yet not be taken advantage of or stuck with horrible people.
-He said that what he'd learned to do was to condition whatever help he was offering on the person taking some tiny step first.
-Often, it was as simple as "make up a budget for you and your wife to go on a three day getaway, send it to me, and I'll write you a check."
-He said that almost everyone who was just in it for the handouts couldn't be bothered.
-My uncle also mixed a lot of his giving with encouraging young people's talents.
-He'd hire students who were excited in X, to do X for him in some way.
-He hired students to take photos, make music, decorate houses, build apps, archive things, paint, and who knows what else.
-He even hired a student to make memes.
-This way the students not only got money, but grew in their skills and were excited that someone wanted their work.
-There were, of course, some rude and uncaring people in his life.
-But those people didn't want to spend time with him so there was never really a conflict there.

-One of the reasons why I think your uncle's gestures made such a big impact is that he made gestures that rewarded good things AND he wasn't a relative to many of the people he interacted with.

-Everyone has investment advice.
-Health advice (no “gluten!”).
-Money advice (“401ks!”), Education advice (“Harvard!”).
-Career advice (“Wall Street!”), etc.
-They are only telling you their dreams.

-But that's the point of this whole post: If you can't justify being nice for the sake of others, at least be nice for the sake of yourself.
-It'll work out well for others. some people are takers and lack the reflex to give.

-have your corner man to indicate your blindspots
+Spend more time fixing weaknesses than developing strengths! have your corner man to indicate your blindspots

-If you are giving back, it’s because you’ve taken too much. -- Ricardo Semler

-mix with guerrilla thinking

-karma

-kids learn from watching you.

-convenience for you vs best thing for the kid. ipad example. you must provide interesting activities.

-Divide up your life.
-Spend 33% of your time around people lower than you, you can mentor them.
-Spend 33% of your time with people that are on your level – your friends and peers.
-Spend 33% of your time with people that are 10-20 years ahead of you.
-Those are your mentors.”
 -->

 Fatherhood makes you a mentor independently of your will.
-Learn how to give advice.
+Don't tell my kids them how to live.
+Live fully and let them see.

 > *'My advice is my autobiography instead of slogans.
 People relate better like that.' -- James Altucher*

-> *'I don't tell my boys them how to live.
-I live fully and let them see.'*

-> *'The best gift you can give your children is failure'*
+> *'If you want your children to be intelligent, read them fairy tales.
+If you want them to be more intelligent, read them more fairy tales.' -- Albert Einstein*

-HINTS: How to teach your kids...
+How to teach your kids...

-- generosity: «What did u do this week for somebody?»
+- Generosity: «What did u do this week for somebody?»
-- responsability: «Bedtime at 8.30 and I turn off the light or 9 and you have the responsability to turn off the light?»
+- Responsability: «Bedtime at 8.30 and I turn off the light or 9 and you have the responsability to turn off the light?»
-- self improvement: «Did u give your best today?» «Ask good questions today.
+- Self improvement: «Did u give your best today?» «Ask good questions today.
 In future you’ll be able to know anything you want, anytime you want.
 So the quality of the questions you learn to ask will be more important than memorized knowledge.»
-- autority: «Kid: why do i have to do this?
+- Autority: «Kid: why do i have to do this?
 You: I was a boy myself.
 I know what is that for you and why is important.»
-- money management and healthy habits: pay your son for each mile he rides his bike (with interest on what he decides not to spend).
+- Money management and healthy habits: pay your son for each mile he rides his bike (with interest on what he decides not to spend).
-- fight perfectionism: «If you get a C or lower, I’ll buy you a present.
+- Fight perfectionism: «If you get a C or lower, I’ll buy you a present.
 If you score higher than that, I won’t buy you anything, because you won’t need it.»
-- deal with failure: «How did you fail today?»
+- Deal with failure: «How did you fail today?» The best gift you can give your children is failure.
-- optimism: «You have the gift of today.»
+- Optimism: «You have the gift of today.»

-> *'If you want your children to be intelligent, read them fairy tales.
-If you want them to be more intelligent, read them more fairy tales.' -- Albert Einstein*

-HOWEVER... some people are not ready to have a mentor and accept your vision.
-And «givers» attract «takers».
-Don't let them drain you, you [don't owe them](#on-freedom) anything.
+HOWEVER... some people are not ready to accept your vision.
+And «givers» attract «takers»: remember you [don't owe them](#on-freedom) anything.

 > *'Do not teach a starving man to fish.'*

-> *'Never waste your time trying to explain who you are to people who are committed to misunderstanding you.' -- Dream Hampton*

-> *'You give people a hand, they rip your arm out.'*